UK challenger banks: who’s who (and what’s their tech)

 Cynergy Bank is a rebrand of the Bank of Cyprus UK branch, following its acquisition by Cynergy Capital.
 The deal, announced July 2018, was closed at a value of £103 million later that year and the new brand was unveiled in December.

-The new bank focuses on the UK’s business/SME sector, including the Cypriot community.
+The new bank focuses on the UK’s SME sector, including the Cypriot community.

-A start-up bank that intends to build a trade finance ecosystem where sellers, buyers, and funders can transact international trade and commodity finance deals over the blockchain.
-Diaspora plans to offer SMEs bespoke funding solutions, including invoice factoring.
+This start-up bank first began to enable sellers, buyers, and funders to transact international trade and commodity finance deals over the blockchain.

 Diaspora was founded in 2017 by a group of entrepreneurs and bankers, and is based in London’s Level 39.
 It also has an office in Den Haag, Netherlands.

 Ibrahim Farag is the bank’s MD.
-His experience includes working as an investment strategist and investment director; and working at FIMBank in Cairo and Union National Bank in Dubai.
+His previously worked at FIMBank in Cairo and Union National Bank in Dubai.

 DiPocket is not a bank, but a financial app that provides banking for “the mobile generation”.
-An account can be set up in three minutes on a smartphone.
+It markets itself as “the friendliest e-money wallet”.

-It offers payments services, underpinned by a Mastercard prepaid debit card.
-DiPocket is a principal member of Mastercard.
+Its offering includes payments services, underpinned by a Mastercard prepaid debit card.
+DiPocket is also a principal member of Mastercard.

-Accounts and cards are currently available in GBP, EUR, PLN and USD, and accounts in CHF.
-More currencies are to be added soon, according to DiPocket.
+Accounts and cards are available in currencies including GBP, EUR, PLN and USD, and accounts in CHF.

 International transfers between DiPocket accounts are free.